NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ## Release Notes

-The GDC Data Portal is regularly being updated with new features.
-The [Release Notes](../Release_Notes/Data_Submission_Portal_Release_Notes.md) sections of the documentation contains details about new features, bug fixes and known issues.
+The GDC Data Submission Portal is regularly being updated with new features.
+The [Release Notes](../Release_Notes/Data_Submission_Portal_Release_Notes.md) section of the documentation contains details about new features, bug fixes and known issues.